Compliance information for employers hiring temporary foreign workers

 - the authority for the inspection

-- the condition(s) with which you must prove compliance
+- the conditions with which you must prove compliance

 - what happens if you don't respond to the inspection or don't comply with conditions

-- instructions you will need to follow:
+- instructions you'll need to follow:

 - what you must provide